TechGrounds-Cloud8/cloud8-Acron0815/Week 5/Opdracht-3-AWS-11 ELB & Auto Scaling.md

 AWS interface is a bit overwhelming and daunting at first.

 Be ready for a ton of tech jargon that you are definitely not going to understand if you are new to this.

+I tried to use what I had learned so far as much as possible in order to achieve a satisfactory result.